Sally A.M. Hogenboom

 2010 - 2012 BA Clinical Psychology

-Full-time enrollments in a 3-year Bachelor Psychology.
+Full-time enrollment in a 3-year Bachelor Psychology.
 The first two years were completed on schedule.
-The Bachelor was completed in 2016 which is included seperately below.
+After gaining work experience, the bachelor was completed in 2016 which is included as a separate entry below.

 • Social Psychology